kampsy/gwizo/README.md

 gwizo |pronounced as [guizo]| is the Next generation Native Go implementation of the Porter Stemmer algorithm (An algorithm for suffix stripping M.F.Porter 1980 see: http://tartarus.org/martin/PorterStemmer/def.txt).
-Gwizo is Better than other Go implementations of the algorithm because it Provides powerful features Like the value of Measure([v]vc{m}[c]) for a word, the number of Vowel and Consonants that a word has or had?, providing information about which Step was used during the stemming process and developer access to all steps(Step_1a, Step_2 etc) of the algorithm.
-Gwizo was built from the ground up with modularity in mind.
-Developers have direct access to all Core components of the algorithm, which results in doing lots of cool, powerful and amazing things (see examples below).
+The uniqueness of gwizo is not that it is open source.
+Its that it's well designed and
+extensible.
+It is designed to be extensible, so that developers can create new experiences.(see examples below).

 Gwizo is built for people doing Machine Learning algorithms, specifically Natural language processing (NLP).

 Note: I made a few modification to gwizo for it to pass all tests.
-The original algorithm at http://tartarus.org/martin/PorterStemmer/def.txt) has a few issues.
+The original algorithm at http://tartarus.org/martin/PorterStemmer/def.txt) has a few issues(opinion!).
+The string that Ingest() takes is case insensitive

 Installation
 ------------